-The master's program in historic preservation is the oldest and largest of its kind in the United States.
-It provides specialized training for those who wish to be professionally active in preservation as architects, historians, conservators, and planners.
-It addresses concerns that have come to be recognized as essential to community well-being.
-These concerns relate to the necessary retention of significant traditional elements of the built environment and reflect an underlying belief in the validity of the past.
+The Master's Program in Historic Preservation is the oldest and most comprehensive of its kind in the United States.
+It provides specialized training for those who wish to be professionally active in preservation.
+The program's fundamental concern is the centrality of the meaning of the past to the living present as an essential component of a community's sense of well-being.
+This concern is manifested in the conscious retention of meaningful elements of both the built and natural environment and reflects an underlying belief in the validity of historical continuity between the past, present, and future.

-The field of historic preservation encompasses professional activity at many levels.
-In part the work is curatorial, for it deals with the identification and protection of significant elements of both the built and natural environment.
+The field of historic preservation encompasses professional activity in diverse situations.
+In part, historic preservation is the management of cultural resources, as it deals with the identification and protection of meaningful elements of both the built and natural environments.
 These elements range in scale from interiors and their furnishings, to entire urban and rural regions and include buildings, building complexes, neighborhoods, and landscapes.
-Protection involves not only the physical act, but also the legal and economic means to support that act.
-Work in the field of preservation deals also with the making of changes that are responsive to surviving elements of the past.
-These changes include special conservation treatments, the adoption of modern services, the adaptive use of historic fabric, and the design of new buildings and building complexes appropriate to their historic context.
+Protection includes not only the physical act, but also the institutional means, both legal and economic, to support that act.
+As our history is part of the living present, preservation also is concerned with the management of change that is responsive to protected elements of the past.
+These include special conservation treatments, the insertion of modern services, the adaptive re-use of historic fabric, and the design of new buildings and building complexes appropriate to their historic context.

-The Columbia program offers four sectors that relate to the expanding field of preservation: design, history, conservation, and planning.
-Design deals in large part with the making of responsible changes, history with the accurate identification and understanding of significant components of the past, conservation with the analysis and stabilization of specific physical components of that past, and planning with contextual analysis of the built environment and the identification of appropriate legal and financial procedures for its protection.
-In practice these sectors overlap, and the Columbia program allows for that overlap by providing shared courses in the philosophy and practice of preservation and by interrelating academic work.
-This ensures the learning of a common language and facilitates professional cooperation.
+The Columbia program offers concentrations in four sectors that correspond to the field of preservation: architectural and landscape design, history, building and landscape conservation, and preservation planning.
+Architectural design focuses on the making of appropriate design interventions, history with the documented identification and understanding of significant components of the past, building conservation with the analysis and stabilization of specific physical components of the past, and preservation planning with the contextual analysis of the environment and the identification of appropriate legal and financial procedures for protection.
+In practice these sectors overlap, and the Columbia program recognizes that overlap through its core curriculum comprised of courses from each sector and the theory and practice of preservation.
+This ensures the learning of a common language and facilitates later professional cooperation and understanding.

 Course work: 60 points are required.
-During the first year, all degree candidates study methods of documentation, participate in discussion groups, attend guest lectures related to the theory of preservation, and contribute jointly to at least one studio project.
-Before beginning their second term, students are expected to select the sector that represents their area of major emphasis.
+During the first year, all degree candidates study methods of documentation and building conservation, American architectural and environmental history, and the theory and practice of historic preservation planning, and participate in two design studios, one of which focuses on preservation planning policy.
+Before beginning their second term, students are required to select the sector that represents their area of concentration or focus.
 Submission of a thesis topic is a requirement for registration in the autumn of the second year.
-Research for the thesis in the autumn term of the second year culminates with a report to the thesis adviser; the final results of the work are presented in the spring term.
+Research for the thesis in the autumn of the second year culminates with a report to the thesis advisor; the completed thesis is presented in the spring term.

-The remainder of the course work consists of lectures, seminars, preservation studios, and laboratory courses in conservation.
+The remainder of the work consists of lectures, seminars, preservation studios, and laboratory courses in conservation.